-Supervision - All interactions between participants and animals will be supervised to some extent and animals and clients will be kept within line of sight.
-Clients may sometimes behave unpredictably and act in negative ways towards pets and other animals.
+Supervision - All interactions between participants and animals will be supervised and animals and clients will be kept within line of sight by the practitioner working with them.
+Despite rigorous risk assessments clients may sometimes behave unpredictably or act in negative ways towards animals.